dmytkost/HAZOP2RDF/docs/050_verification.md

 TOTAL                               249     14    94%
 ```

 The user can although generate a coverage report in HTML format and easily discover the missing statements.

-There are predefined commands in the Makefile for quick access.
+See Appendix section for HTML coverage report example.